 When calculating capital requirements, each exposure is allocated to an exposure class, either using the standardised or the IRB approach.
 Table Overview of risk weighted exposure amount (EU OV1) shows the individual risk exposure amounts distributed by exposure class compared to previous quarter.
-The increase in total REA during the fourth quarter refer to credit risk IRB and was primarily driven by an increase in mortgage and corporate lending.
+The decrease in total REA during the fourth quarter 2023 refer to institute exposures in credit risk SA and was mainly driven by changes in risk-weight from 50% to 2% for centrally cleared counterparties (Nasdaq & LCH).